Amara Deepam (1956 film): Cast

+Production

 Soundtrack

 The music was composed by T. Chalapathi Rao.
 G. Ramanathan composed the music for one song "Nadodikkottam Nannga Thiillelelo" and Carnatic musician G. N. Balasubramaniam composed the music for "Enge Maraindhanayo".
 This song was tuned in the Carnatic raga Shubhapantuvarali.
-Lyrics by K. P. Kamatchi Sundharam, Thanjai N. Ramaiah Dass, M. K. Athmanathan, Udumalai Narayana Kavi, A. Maruthakasi and K. S. Gopalakrishnan.
-The song "Jalilo Jimkana" became popular among children of the decade.
+The kuthu song "Jalilo Jimkana" became popular, and inspired the title of the song "Jolly O Gymkhana" from Beast (2022).

 Release and reception

 Amara Deepam was released on 29 June 1956.
 The Hindu wrote, "Interesting melodrama, packed with cleverly-contrived situations."
 The Mail wrote, "Savithri as Aruna and Padmini as Rupa are striking in their trying roles, and their actions are moving.
 Sivaji Ganesan, as Ashok, gives a talk on labour rights, which arrests one's attention."
 Screen wrote, "Amara Deepam produced essentially as an entertainer, has achieved its purpose to a great extent".
 Kanthan of Kalki appreciated the film for various aspects, including Sridhar's writing, the songs and the cast performances.
 The Indian Express wrote, "This is a picture of which the Tamil film world could be legitimately be proud – such is the vivid portrayal on the screen of gripping theme."
 The film was a commercial success, running for over 100 days in theatres.